Jafoor/Jafoor/README.md

 ## I'm a Student, Developer, and Compitive Programmer!!

-- 🔭 Ex programmer of [Adiva Graphics][work]!
+- 🔭 Full Stack Developer of [Spring Rain Private Ltd.][work]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently DynamoDB, Koa.js
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Writing thesis on Software Testing using AFL
+- 🥅 2023 Goals: Don't say No to learn Anything.
 - ⚡ Fun fact: I love to reading, travelling and gossiping.